 Instructional media used in our district is required by law to be captioned.
-This guide has some answers to common issues about captioning:
+Resources with answers to common issues about captioning include the following:

 Videos in the library media collection are required to be captioned.